teamcapybara/capybara/CONTRIBUTING.md

 - What happened instead?

 Please also post code to replicate the bug.
 Ideally a failing test would be perfect, but even a simple script demonstrating the error would suffice.
+You could use [this template](https://gist.github.com/jnicklas/5137053) as a starting point.
 Please don't send us an entire application, unless the bug is in the *interaction* between Capybara and a particular framework.

 Make sure to specify which version of Capybara you are using.